 - Spackling products

-Because the adverse health consequences of asbestos exposure often take years or even decades to develop, it may be difficult to determine which workplace items caused a patient to develop asbestosis or mesothelioma.
-However, employees who have worked in the same workplace for a number of years will often develop similar symptoms, making it more likely that they came into contact with asbestos fibers in the course of their jobs.
+Because the adverse health consequences of asbestos exposure often take years or even decades to develop, it may be challenging to determine which workplace items caused a patient to develop asbestosis or mesothelioma.

-Certain older consumer goods or household items also contain asbestos.
-Found primarily in appliances, it also can show up in toys and even potting soil.
-Consumer goods that contain asbestos can include:
+Certain consumer goods or household items also contain asbestos.
+Found primarily in appliances, it can also appear in toys, talc, and potting soil.
+Asbestos-containing products also include the following:

 - Clothing irons

 - Brake pads

 - Talc-based baby powders

 Even though asbestos is generally no longer used in everyday consumer items manufactured in the United States, you can find asbestos in products imported into the United States from abroad.
 Certain consumer advocacy groups regularly test such products for traces of asbestos and publish their findings if there is a potential health hazard associated with them.